gauntface/gauntface.com/content/blog/2020/gauntface.com-version-2020.md

 ### Hugo for site generation

-After working in golang for the past few years I wanted to try [Hugo](https://gohugo.io/), I'd heard nothing but good things about it, so why not right?
+After working in golang for the past few years, I wanted to try [Hugo](https://gohugo.io/); I'd heard nothing but good things about it, so why not.

 The performance of Hugo is fantastic.
 My site builds in < 3s containing ~150 posts and the dev server can update individual pages in < 200ms.

 [Theming in Hugo](https://gohugo.io/hugo-modules/theme-components/) has been fun to work with because you can apply more than one theme, which I'm using to have a "base" theme and a site specific theme.
-The base theme includes common partials, layouts, etc used by multiple sites and the site-specific theme adds partials and layouts for this site, falling back to the base theme where appropriate.
+The base theme includes common partials, layouts, etc. used by multiple sites and the site-specific theme adds partials and layouts for this site, falling back to the base theme where appropriate.

 ### Custom script: go-html-asset-manager

-`go-html-asset-manager` is a Go program I created to help optimize my site without needing to change the content and/or tying myself to Hugo for site generation.
+`go-html-asset-manager` is a Go program I created to help optimize my site without needing to change the content or tying myself to Hugo for site generation.

 Some of the operations it performs: